fscorrupt/awesome-stars/README.md

 ## Shell

+- [debridmediamanager/zurg-testing](https://github.com/debridmediamanager/zurg-testing) - A self-hosted Real-Debrid webdav server you can use with Infuse.
+Together with rclone it can mount your Real-Debrid torrent library into your filesystem and load it to Plex or Jellyfin.
 - [rix1337/docker-ripper](https://github.com/rix1337/docker-ripper) - The best way to automatically rip optical disks using docker!
 - [fabricionaweb/sonarr-tba-rename](https://github.com/fabricionaweb/sonarr-tba-rename) - Look for TBA episodes in Library, ask to Refresh them ask to Rename
 - [kayabe/syncplay-server-docker](https://github.com/kayabe/syncplay-server-docker) - Syncplay 1.7.0 docker